Suffolk communities: groups at risk of disadvantage

 Unmet need for people with learning disabilities may be significant, with an estimated third of people of working age in Suffolk with a moderate to severe learning disability not receiving services that could improve their health and/or quality of life.

-Research shows that patients who live in more deprived areas have a higher prevalence of SMI, and patients with SMI living in more deprived areas have a higher prevalence of physical health conditions.
+Patients who live in more deprived areas have a higher prevalence of SMI, and patients with SMI living in more deprived areas have a higher prevalence of physical health conditions.
 Socio-economic deprivation is recognised as both a cause and consequence of SMI, with sufferers experiencing an increased risk of “social withdrawal” such as unemployment.

 People with SMI experience poor outcomes in terms of physical health and mortality rates.
-They have increased likelihood of unhealthy lifestyles including alcohol or substance misuse and smoking.
+They have increased likelihood of unhealthy behaviours including alcohol or substance misuse and smoking.
 Other health impacts of severe mental illness include:

 - life expectancy appears to be reduced by 15-20 years compared to the general population